+*Disclaimer I have given away their toys when they have outgrown them, but I always asked which toys they loved most.
+I encouraged them to share with others.
+I have threatened to give their toys away to other children when they don't care for their toys properly and yes even once brought out a trash bag to fill after repeated requests to clean their rooms were ignored.
 Their reaction when I started packing things up were tears, thinking I was giving their toys away.
 I explained that we were going to try an experiment to help them not have to always pick up an entire room by themselves each night.
-I had gotten the question from my almost 5 year old, "Why do we always get the hard jobs?"
+I had gotten the question from my almost 5-year-old, "Why do we always get the hard jobs?"
 REALLY!?
 They calmed down after hearing that I was trying to help them.

 I still have hopes of finding more ways to organize the house and give things away to keep life simple.
 Please share your tips on how you have helped your home be more organized!
 Or share other methods to show children the value of things, sharing and helping around the home.
-Look forward to hearing your tips!
+I look forward to hearing your tips!

 Walk humbly with God and do the work at your hands....